pchemguy/spec-kit/templates/decompose/prespec-analysis.md

 The LLM MUST audit all user stories from the ordered user story list from Phase 1 following the list order:

 1. For each user story, inspect every item listed under its `#### Included Behavior` individually.
-2. For each `#### Included Behavior` item, perform comprehensive enumeration of edge cases for each applicable category/example from Reference ECT — Edge Case Taxonomy.
+2. For each `#### Included Behavior` item and applicable categories/examples from Reference ECT — Edge Case Taxonomy, perform a materially comprehensive enumeration of edge cases reasonably implied by the behavior, SSS, and target domain.

 ---